abbeyseto/PostsAPI/README.md

 > **Sandbox domains are for test purposes only.
 Please add your own domain or add the address to authorized recipients in Account settings.**

-To avoid this error, please use a verified domain mailgun environment.
+To avoid this error, please use a verified domain mailgun environment or **don't set these parameter, the default email configurations in this repository will be used**.

 This ensures that emails are delivered for confirmation of email adresses and for the test cases to pass.